Ask Marc – about personas

 What is the difference between personas, behavioral personas, user types, segments and archetypes?
 How do you create them?

 There are so many similarities between that, so if I talk about the differences I’m probably talking rather about nuances on that.
 I think I covered the difference between market segments and persona above.
 Segments are often described rather in an abstract way, whereas personas really give you a face with the intention to create empathy.

 In a b2b context, that becomes rather complex because there’s not one person in that, but you have multiple ones.
-You have a decision-maker, you have your internal champions, the ones who would like to bring whatever you sell into the organization but then you have procurement and legal and risk assessment and all these other players involved I work with some B2B companies who actually have loads and loads of customers, where it makes sense to differentiate and do personas for these different kind of people.
+You have a decision-maker, you have your internal champions, the ones who would like to bring whatever you sell into the organization but then you have procurement, legal, and risk assessment and all these other players involved.
+I work with some B2B companies who actually have loads and loads of customers, where it makes sense to differentiate and do personas for these different kinds of people.
 In a B2B context personas make only sense if you have loads of customers.
-If you have only five customers – you know your customers!
+If you only have five customers – you know your customers!
 No need to do a persona.

 Who uses personas and when?

 The data for personas comes from research and can be a mix of qualitative and quantitative research methods.
 If data doesn’t come from research initially, you want to eventually get there.